LamaKing/PT_1D/README.md

 # Prandtl-Tomlinson model

 Simple python implementation of the 1D Prandtl-Tomlinson model.
-This model is used to rationalise dry friction model and mechanical instabilities (https://en.wikipedia.org/wiki/Tomlinson_model).
+This model is used to rationalise dry friction experiments and mechanical instabilities (https://en.wikipedia.org/wiki/Tomlinson_model).

 To see details of the model and references used for testing see:
 - Analytical expressions for the kinetic friction in the Prandtl-Tomlinson model Enrico Gnecco, Raphael Roth, and Alexis Baratoff Phys.
 Rev. B 86, 035443 (2012)